iampasstech/authentication_server_documentation/management_api.rst

    :param: user_id: The ID of the user.
 This value must be URL encoded.
    :type: user_id: string

-   :param: display_name: (Optional) string that will be used by the Activeconnect Mobile App to display the user information.
+   :param: display_name: (Optional) string that will be used by the IAMPASS Mobile App to display the user information.
 You can use something like *'user1@my_application'*.
 This value must be URL encoded.

    :return: Operation result as json and HTTP status code

    **Example**::

-      curl -X GET https://activeapi.ninja/management/device_registration_link/<application_id>/<userID>?display_name="user1" -H 'cache-control: no-cache' -H 'content-type: application/json'
+      curl -X GET https://main.iam-api.com/management/device_registration_link/<application_id>/<userID>?display_name="user1" -H 'cache-control: no-cache' -H 'content-type: application/json'

    **Expected Success Response**::